germanruzca/medium-summarizer-chrome-extension/README.md

 npm run zip    # Build + zip dist/ → extension.zip
 ```

-After any change, go to `chrome://extensions` and click the refresh icon on the extension card.
+After any source change: go to `chrome://extensions` and click the **↻ reload** icon on the card.
+If you changed the content script, also refresh the Medium tab.

 ---